Ruby Glow Peperomia (Peperomia graveolens) Indoor Care, Propagation, Problems with Remedies

 Light Requirements

-Ruby Glow Peperomia grows best in medium to bright, indirect light away from direct sunshine as it can lead to scorching of the leaves.
+Ruby Glow Peperomia grows best in medium to bright indirect light (filtered light).
+Keep it away from direct sunshine as it can result in scorching of the leaves.

 Temperature and Humidity